oceanprotocol/ocean.js/docs/quickstart_marketplace.md

 cat ~/.ocean/ocean-contracts/artifacts/address.json
 ```

 Next, update the contract addresses in your config.js file.
 Replace each of the place holders with the actual addresses that were outputted into your terminal.

-## 5. Publish a new data token
+## 5. Publish a new datatoken

 Now open the `marketplace.js` file in your text editor.
 Enter the following code and save the file:

 ```Javascript